alanmitchell/bmon-website/guide/intro.md

 This manual was created under a contract with Analysis North over the Alaska state fiscal years 2021 and 2022.
-Many thanks to Information Insishts and Loeffler Engineering for editing this manual.
+Many thanks to Information Insights and Loeffler Engineering for editing this manual.

 ## Introduction
 {: #introduction}